-Christopher PetersAssociate Professor (Docent)High Performance Computing and Visualization Department (HPCViz)School of Computer Science and Communication (CSC)KTH Royal Institute of TechnologySweden
+Christopher PetersAssociate Professor (Docent)Computational Science and Technology Department (CST)School of Computer Science and Communication (CSC)KTH Royal Institute of TechnologySweden

 Real-time procedural urban walk-through in the Unity game engine.
 The purpose of this application is for experiments relating to urban perception and well being.
-Some of the parameters that can be altered procedurally include building height, the amount of greenery in the scene and the street and foot path (sidewalk) width.ObscurusDaniel Nyberg (DD3336)
+Some of the parameters that can be altered prcoedurally include buildings hieght, the amount of greenery in the scene and the foot path (sidewalk) width.ObscurusDaniel Nyberg (DD3336)

 GALLERYGaze-based interaction with virtual agentsGroup Bismarck (MVK14, Client: Tobii Technology)

-High density crowd simulation in the Unity game engine.
+High density crowd simulation in the Unity game engine, described in this blog.
 The algorithm is based on a unilaterally incompressible fluid simulation.
-The crowd rendering aspects are based on previous student projects from the DH2323 and DH2320 courses.
-See blog for more info.
+The crowd rerndering aspects of the project are based on two previous student projects from the DH2323 and DH2320 courses.

 Miguel Ramos Carretero, Adam Qureshi, Christopher Peters,“Evaluating the perception of group emotion from full body movements in the context of virtual crowds”.
-Full paper, ACM Symposium on Applied Perception 2014, pp. 7-14
+ACM Symposium on Applied Perception 2014, pp. 7-14

 Obscurus is an immersive game experience created by Daniel Nyberg using the Bitsquid game engine and uses the Oculus Rift virtual reality helmet.
 Daniel subsequently entered and won the prestigious CAwards!
-More about the development of Obscurus in his blog.
+More about the development of Obscurus in his blog, here.